codedex-io/github-chapter-2-contributions/README.md

 <!--  Ellie is the first entry 🥳  -->

-Hi, my name is Frostmoon!
-This was added on 7 November 2025. (╥﹏╥)

 Hi!
 Sebastian here.
 This was added on 16 March 2024. 💛

 Hi!
 Thien was here ^\_^!
 Mar 16th 2024 💖